 Apologize: An apology from a manager can go a long way.
 When the sales do not live up to what you anticipated on a shift, apologize for over staffing.
 Too many managers are afraid this will harm their credibility.
 In reality, acknowledging you made the mistake lets your staff know you are aware of it.
 It also will help maintain motivation by letting them know that you intended for them to make more money.

 Money rarely motivates servers, but the lack of it kills motivation.
 Make clear to your staff that you want them to make money.
 Create the sense of purpose by emphasizing that you need their help building/rebuilding the business.
 Show your concern and educate them.
 Most importantly, do everything within your power to put them in a position to make the money they need.
 Once you have done this, motivation comes naturally.
+And of course, don’t forget to look for financial advice from companies like SoFi.

 Tomorrow, I will begin to look at the positive messages of this research.
 How to motivate your staff to peak performance and the incredibly positive effects it can have on your sales, morale, and working environment.